Florent Sinama Pongolle: Sporting CP and Rostov

 In the winter transfer market opening in 2010, Sinama Pongolle was transferred to Sporting CP for €6.5 million, with the fee possibly raising to €7.5.
-On 26 March 2010, he scored his first goal for the Lions, but also conceded an own goal in a 3–2 loss at C.S.
-Marítimo.
+On 26 March 2010, he scored his first goal for the Lions, but also conceded an own goal in a 3–2 loss at Marítimo.

 Sinama Pongolle spent the following two seasons on loan, with Zaragoza and Saint-Étienne, the latter in his homeland.
-On 30 August 2012 he terminated his contract with Sporting, going on to spend two years in the Russian Premier League with FC Rostov where he featured rarely.
+On 30 August 2012 he terminated his contract with Sporting, going on to spend two years in the Russian Premier League with Rostov where he featured rarely.

 Later years

 On 9 September 2014, Sinama Pongolle signed with Major League Soccer's Chicago Fire.
 In November of the following year, after a short spell in Switzerland with Lausanne-Sport, he joined Dundee United.

-In July 2016, Sinama Pongolle joined Chainat Hornbill of the Thai League 1, scoring once in his debut but in a 2–7 away defeat against Chonburi FC.
+In July 2016, Sinama Pongolle joined Chainat Hornbill of the Thai League 1, scoring once in his debut but in a 2–7 away defeat against Chonburi.
 In early November, in spite of the team's relegation, the 32-year-old extended his contract until 2018.

 Sinama Pongolle returned to the island of his birth in January 2019, rejoining Saint-Pierroise with Uruguayan strike partner Diego Silva also making the same move from Thailand.
 Though he retired partway through the campaign, he contributed to them becoming the first Outre-Mer club since 1989 to reach the last 32 of the Coupe de France, scoring a hat-trick in the fourth round 9–1 win over ES Étang-Salé.